Dog skin problems

 Intense itching, small red spots, typical crusty ear tips.

-Puppies 2-12wks, dry flakes move from head to neck to back, mild itchiness.
+Puppies 2-12 weeks, dry flakes move from head to neck to back, mild itchiness.

 Itching/scratching on back, tail, hindquarters.